mvanwinkleias/paper_airplane_science_night/README.md

 * Demonstrate how to make a few paper airplanes.
 * Explain how the Scientific Method can be used to have MORE FUN... with PAPER AIRPLANES!
-* Explain how to change flight characteristics.
-	* Weighting.
-	* Folding.

 ## Scientific Method!